Jfactor uses the same calculation method as Thomson Reuters impact factor*.

-C = total number of articles published in journal X in 2011 and 2012
+C = total number of articles published by journal X in 2012 and 2013

 A = B/C

 Below we describe how data are collected to compute Jfactor.

 References are collected with a heuristic process directly from the PDF files of the articles.
 As they are difficult to extract from the XML files.
 INSPIRE staff provides us with a json file as needed.
 This file is also parsed and the information transferred to an internal DB.
 There are roughly 16 mln references.

 A table showing the latest data collected can be downloaded here.